nishantpandey4/Airsim_project/README.md

 3. [Install h5py](http://docs.h5py.org/en/latest/build.html)
 4. [Install Keras](https://keras.io/#installation) and [configure the Keras backend](https://keras.io/backend/) to work with TensorFlow (default) or CNTK.
 5. [Install AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy).
 Be sure to add the location for the AzCopy executable to your system path.
 6. Install the other dependencies.
-From your anaconda environment, run "InstallPackages.py" as root or administrator.
+From your Anaconda environment, run "InstallPackages.py" as root or administrator.
 This installs the following packages into your environment:
     * jupyter
     * matplotlib v.
 2.1.2
     * image